HLIP Ablation

 rotary position embedding (solid)

-At the end of this blog, we introduce four designs that we find do not provide benefits in our setting.
+We introduce four designs that we find do not provide benefits in our current setting.